13 Amazing Things To Do In Zermatt, Switzerland

-Remember this town isn’t exclusively for skiers.
-There’s plenty of things to do in Zermatt in winter and summer for non-skiers as well.
+This town isn’t exclusively for skiers.
+There are plenty of things to do in Zermatt in winter and summer for non-skiers as well.
 You can thoroughly enjoy your visit without hitting the slopes.
 As two people don’t ski, we had an incredible time exploring the town and the surrounding mountains without putting on a ski or snowboard.

 If we had focused solely on skiing, we would have missed out on some of these incredible experiences.

-If you’re wondering what to do in Zermatt, then read on for our top 12 things!
+If you’re wondering what to do in Zermatt Switzerland, then read on for our top 12 things!

 Travel from Geneva to Zermatt by Train for a truly unforgettable trip.